pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 ## Golang

-This section describes how to use Driver and ORM of Golang language.
+This section describes how to use Driver and ORM in Golang.

 ### Golang Drivers